New temporary accommodation

 Providing more accommodation for people who need our help

-Wycombe District Council has ambitious plans to provide more accommodation for people who are homeless and who need our help.
+We have ambitious plans to provide more accommodation for people who are homeless and who need our help.

 We are currently working on plans to increase the amount of temporary accommodation we provide by 65%, taking us from 34 homes to approximately 58.
 This will help us meet a growing local need and provide a much better living environment for the families that need our help.
 Building the new accommodation will also bring people closer to the local services they need, including transport facilities, council offices, GP surgeries and schools, as well as other support services.